-Possible the largest downside to being a Capital One authorized user is if you have good credit and plan on applying for one of the best Chase credit cards soon.
+Possibly the largest downside to being a Capital One authorized user is if you have good credit and plan on applying for one of the best Chase credit cards soon.

 You see, Chase discourages card churning with its “5/24 rule.”
-Your application for almost any Chase-issued travel credit card will most likely be declined when you have added at least five new credit cards to your credit report in the last 24 months.
+Your application for any Chase-issued travel credit card will most likely be declined when you have added at least five new credit cards to your credit report in the last 24 months.
 This includes accounts where you are an authorized user.

 Authorized users are not responsible for making the monthly payment.
-However, being if the primary cardholder begins carrying a balance or missing payments, their payment history and credit utilization factors will drop.
+However, if the primary cardholder begins carrying a balance or missing payments, their payment history and credit utilization factors will drop.
 This can have a negative impact on your score.